The Role of Visual Design in Enhancing Multi-Modal Content

 Video retention rate Watch time by quartile, average view duration in platform analytics YouTube Analytics (free), Vimeo Analytics (paid), Wistia (starts $99/mo) Higher % watched to 50%+ and stronger 30s retention

-Thumbnail CTR Impression → click ratio on hosting/social platform YouTube Studio, Facebook Page Insights, LinkedIn Analytics CTR lift of 2–5 percentage points on test thumbnails
+Thumbnail CTR Impression → click ratio on hosting/social platform YouTube Studio, Facebook Page Insights, LinkedIn Analytics According to recent research, a CTR lift of 2–5 percentage points on test thumbnails

-Social share rate Shares per post / impressions from platform insights Twitter Analytics, Facebook Insights, Sprout Social (starts $99/mo) Doubling share rate or 3x higher shares per 1k impressions
+Social share rate Shares per post / impressions from platform insights Twitter Analytics, Facebook Insights, Sprout Social (starts $99/mo) Research from industry data suggests doubling share rate or achieving 3x higher shares per 1k impressions

 Scroll depth % of users reaching 25/50/75/100% using in-page tracking Hotjar (maps), Google Tag Manager + GA4 events, Crazy Egg More users reaching 50%+ of content, improved CTA exposure